CJT-Jackton/SmashTheGlass/README.md

 After smashing the glass into peices, users can drag the scroll bar below the screen to see the process of it.
 Drag it slowly to make it an epic replay!

 - Force:
 Users can decide how hard they want to smash the glass.
-With greater power, the glasses wwould fell further away.
+With greater power, the glasses will fall further away.

 - Standard Dev:
 Standard deviation controls how dense the force will be.
 When the number becomes less, the impact area will become smaller.
 Think of it as a bullet, the glass still shatters, but only the ones closer to the center will fall.
 When the number gets higher, the impact area will become larger, like throwing a basketball to the glass.